gutenbergtools/gutenbergsite/site/help/errata.md

 If you are a regular, and have used any of the standard Gutenberg tools like "Gutcheck" or "Jeebies" to find errors, you might mention something like: "Gutcheck finds a lot of bad quotes".

-When you are able to find the eBook's title in an online eBook such as "The Internet Archive", it is a great help to us if you verify your suggested changes and in your report let us know you have done so and the source used.
+When you are able to find the eBook's title in an online eBook such as "The Internet Archive," it is a great help to us if you verify your suggested changes and in your report let us know you have done so and the source used.

 Any errata submissions are freely made, without obligation, and are entirely in the public domain.